reedv/ICS432-HW/hw4/README.txt

 }

 Answer #3:
-	1. The mutex locks should be before the conditional check on the stack.size.
+	1. Failing to initially acquire lock: The mutex locks should be before the conditional check on the stack.size.
 Having the locks() come right before the waits() is redundant because the wait() will just unlock the mutex.
 Furthermore, have the lock after the stack.size check means that a thread t1 could end up checking a stack.size that is potentially being manipulated by another thread t2:
 		* say t1 calls pop() on an empty stack s
 		* t1 sees that s.size == 0, but before it calls lock()…
 		* context switch to t2, which calls push(s, v1), which runs completely
 		* at this point stack.size != 0, and s has something to pop() off
 		* context switch back to t1, which still locks, though s is not empty

-	2. In both operations, once the calling thread is put to sleep, it is never woken up/signal()ed again.
+	2. Complementary operations not signaling each other: In both operations, once the calling thread is put to sleep, it is never woken up/signal()ed again.
 Continuing the scenario in 3.1:
 		* t1 is sleeping, thinking that stack s is empty
 		* context switch to t2, which suppose calls push(s, v2)
 		* say t2 runs completely, context switch back to t1
 		* we see that t1 is still asleep, despite the fact that there are now two values that could be pop()ed from the stack.
 	What should have happened was that push() calls signal(stack.cond) after unlock()ing, but no such call is made and t1 waits forever.

-	3. Finally, the blocks that the wait()s are in should be while-loops rather than if statements.
+	3. May cause 'false' wakeups: Finally, the blocks that the wait()s are in should be while-loops rather than if statements.
 Lets continue the example from 3.2:
 		* at this point, t1 is waiting forever for a signal it wake up and pop() from the stack s which is now of s.size=2.
 		* suppose now that rather than waiting forever, the push operation did in fact have a signal(stack.cond, stack.mutex) that was called by t2 before unlocking the mutex (waking up t1 and putting this thread in the ready queue).
 		* suppose also that another thread t3 was context switched to and that t3 had no idea that the stack was ever empty (ie. it had not yet made made any conditional check on the stack.size)
 		* suppose t3 than calls pop() twice, emptying the stack
 		* context switch back to t1 who has now been woken up by t2's signal()
-		* t1 continues past the wait(), falls out of the "if" and accesses stack.items[stack.size - 1]
+		* t1 _continues down past the wait()_, falls out of the "if" and accesses stack.items[stack.size - 1]
 		* thus we have an array-out-of-bounds exception as well as a negative stack size value If there had been a while instead of an if, the thread would have seen that the stack was (once again) empty and gone back to sleep rather than continuing down its popping operation.